aikaran/IoTDNS/README.md

 # IoTDNS
-this is for graduation project
+this is a PNU graduation project

+Contact: aikaran8@gmail.com